-The amount of the annual subscription unit will be determined periodically by the General Assembly of Delegates by means of a by-law (By-law 2).
+The amount of the annual subscription unit will be determined periodically by the General Assembly of Delegates by means of a by-law (By-Law 2).
 This subscription provides the operating budget for the Association.

 Article 19.
-Use of funds The income of the Association is to be devoted to paying for:
+Use of funds

+The income of the Association is to be devoted to paying for:

-- the cost of administration - travel costs within the limits decided by the President and/or the Secretary General and Treasurer - the remuneration of any paid staff in the office of the Secretary General and Treasurer - any purchase designed to achieve the general purposes of the Association as approved by the General Assembly - scholarships, travel awards and other contributions from the ICA Fund for Supporting Cartography and Geographic Information be introduced at a later date and regulated by the By-laws.
+- the cost of administration. - travel costs within the limits decided by the President and / or the Secretary General and Treasurer. - the remuneration of any paid staff in the office of the Secretary General and Treasurer. - any purchase designed to achieve the general purposes of the Association as approved by the General Assembly. - scholarships, travel awards and other contributions from the ICA Fund for Supporting Cartography and Geographic Information.

 Article 20.
 Payment of subscriptions

-Each national member organisation and

-affiliate member is responsible for paying

-the annual subscription.
+Each national member organisation and affiliate member is responsible for paying the annual subscription.

 If a national member organisation has not paid its subscription for three consecutive years, the Executive Committee may decide that it shall be given observer status until payment is made.
 If they refuse to pay they will cease to form part of the Association by a decision taken by the General Assembly of Delegates.
-The Executive Committee can institute individual membership of ICA.
-This may